CS2103AUG2016-W15-C3/addressbook-level4/docs/UserGuide.md

 To edit a task, use the edit command.
 This command edits the task at a specified INDEX.
 The index refers to the index number shown in the most recent listing.<br>
 Format: `edit INDEX NEWTASK`<br>
  <br> <img src="images/editCmd.png" width="600"> </br>
-Picture 7: `edit 2 schedule meeting on wednesday: edits the 2nd task in Taskell to "schedule meeting on wednesday."`
+Picture 7: `edit 2 schedule meeting on wednesday`: edits the 2nd task in Taskell to "schedule meeting on wednesday."

 #### Saving the information in Taskell